Model answer for a process diagram about recycling.

 Describing a process needs specific grammar, such as the passive and sequencers for showing how something is made or processed.
 In this lesson, we will look at how to use the vocabulary and grammar, the correct structure and a model answer for a diagram showing how milk, cheese and butter are made for commercial sale.

 How to write the public or general opinion in IELTS Discussion essays.

-When writing a discussion essay in IELTS writing task 2, you have to give the public opinion or others opinions as well as giving your own opinion (if the task asks for your opinion so it is important to state your view not only in the introduction but also in the main body paragraphs and then rephrase your opinion in the conclusion.
+When writing a discussion essay in IELTS writing task 2, you have to state other peoples opinions as well as giving your own opinion.
+Most discussion essays ask you for your opinion so it is important to state your view not only in the introduction but also in the main body paragraphs and then rephrase your opinion in the conclusion.

-To do this you will need to use special phrases to show others views.
-If you do not refer to why people hold a particular opinion, then you will lose marks in task response.
-You must mention others views and why they hold those views or the whole essay could turn into a problem solution essay or even an advantage disadvantage essay.
+To show other peoples views you will need to use special phrases which I have outlined in this post.
+You will need to mention others views or the whole essay could turn into a problem solution essay or even an advantage disadvantage essay.
 It is all about the way language is used here.